 Collaboration & Fellows

-The PalREAD project receives funding from the European Research
+The PalREAD project has received funding from the European Research Council